 For people who are looking to become entrepreneurs or don’t plan on taking traditional education or career paths.
 Finkelstein wrapped up his talk with a few pieces of advice.

 Finkelstein expressed that being relentless can lead to success, and startups must embrace their differences.

-“The best companies I’ve encountered and invested in, if you look at their leadership team, they would not be friends in high school.
+“The best companies I’ve encountered and invested in.
+If you look at their leadership team, they would not be friends in high school.
 I was class president.
 Tobi was playing video games,” said Finkelstein.
-“I think what I brought were a unique perspective they didn’t have and this unrelenting push.
-Once we realized that we have the best product in the world, I felt it was my job to monetize it.
+“I think what I brought was a unique perspective they didn’t have and this unrelenting push.
+Once we realized that we have the best product in the world.
+I felt it was my job to monetize it.
 It’s on me to make sure people use and pay for it.”

 10 Facts About Harley Finkelstein

 - Harley Finkelstein is 35 years of age as of 2020.
 We don’t have an idea about his birthday.

 - Born and raised in Montreal, Quebec, Canada.
 Harley Finkelstein holds Canadian nationality.
 Moreover, he is Jewish.

 - We don’t know anything about his parents.
 But we do know that his grandfather was Holocaust survivor.